mradinoff/EarBuddies-Front/README.md

 ## Objectives
 - Models.
-Your app should have at least 3 models.
+App should have at least 3 models.
 Make sure they are associated correctly!
 - Views.
-Use partials to DRY (Don’t Repeat Yourself) up your views.
+Use partials to DRY (Don’t Repeat Yourself) up the views.
 - Handles invalid data.
-Forms in your application should validate data and handle incorrect inputs.
+Forms in the application should validate data and handle incorrect inputs.
 Validate sign up information, verify valid email addresses and secure passwords.
-- Use Gems Use a GEM that talks to an API to add functionality to your app.
+- Use Gems Use a GEM that talks to an API to add functionality to the app.
 - User Login.
-Make sure you have basic authentication and authorization set up (if you need it).
+Make sure there is basic authentication and authorization set up.
 - Heroku.
-Deploy your code to Heroku.
+Deploy code to Heroku.

 ## Built With
 - HTML